 You can see a (free) teacher’s guide for this book here.

 A House of Tailors by Patricia Reilly Giff

 Dina HATES sewing.
-Searching for a life beyond sewing, the thirteen year-old leaves her small home in Germany to join her uncle’s family in America.
+Searching for a life beyond sewing, the thirteen-year-old leaves her small home in Germany to join her uncle’s family in America.
 Unfortunately, her uncle owns a sewing shop.
-As Dina battles epidemics and a fire, she finds herself growing as a person in a way she would never imagine.
+As Dina battles epidemics and a fire, she grows as a person in a way she would never imagine.